rawmain/av-app-android-wallet-ui/docs/how_to_build.md

 which, ultimately, result in the following Build Variants:

-- "devDebug", "devRelease", "demoDebug", "demoRelease" .
+- "devDebug", "devRelease", "demoDebug", "demoRelease".

 To change the Build Variant, go to Build -> Select Build Variant and from the tool window you can click on the "Active Build Variant" of the module ":app" and select the one you prefer.
-It will automatically apply it for the other modules as well.
+It will automatically apply it to the other modules as well.

 To run the App on a device, firstly you must connect your device with the Android Studio, and then go to Run -> Run 'app'.
 To run the App on an emulator, simply go to Run -> Run 'app'.